3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Introduction

-We invite contributions from the community to extend library functionality and support for additional sensors.
-All software, pre-trained models, and datasets can be found on our project page: \url{https://rohankotanu.github.io/3DCal}.
+The functionalities provided by \libname{} are intended to improve the accessibility of vision-based tactile sensors through a simple, easy-to-use library that allows roboticists and those in adjacent disciplines such as haptics, human-computer interaction, and medical diagnostics to calibrate tactile sensors for use in their research.
+All software, pre-trained models, and datasets can be found on our project page: \mbox{\url{https://rohankotanu.github.io/3DCal}}.

-\libname{} facilitates the calibration of tactile sensors so that they can be more easily incorporated into research applications.
-The library provides two main functionalities.
-First, it streamlines the collection and annotation of data needed to calibrate the sensor (Fig.~\ref{fig:calibration}A, B, C, D).
-Second, it provides software to train machine learning models (Fig.~\ref{fig:calibration}E, F).
-In its current form, model training and inference is limited to vision-based tactile sensing (i.e., RGB image inputs) and the generation of sensor depth maps, though we plan to expand the functionality to incorporate a wide range of sensors and inference targets.
+\libname{} facilitates depth reconstruction on vision-based tactile sensors so that they can be more easily incorporated into research applications.
+The library streamlines the collection and annotation of data required for sensor calibration (Section~IIA; Fig.~\ref{fig:calibration}A, B, C, D) and provides end-to-end pipelines for training machine learning models to generate depth maps (Section~IIB; Fig.~\ref{fig:calibration}E, F).